fpiesche/docker-hercules-old/distrib-tmpl/README.md

 * Server mode: __SERVER_MODE__
 * Packet version: __PACKET_VER__

-Currently this is only available for arm32v7 and arm64v8 architectures, for use e.g. on Raspberry Pi minicomputers.

 # Usage

 Paste the following code block into a file called `docker-compose.yml` in a new directory and run `docker-compose up` to bring up a server.